 After the trials and the early pours our confidence grew that we would complete the contract even with a few pours at or around our previous record distance of 900m.

 Due to programme changes the operation at Bond Street was extended.
 This led to the question: can you pump heavyweight concrete through 1,000m of 125mm pipeline?
 Without hesitation, we replied: of course we can.

-Join our webinar on 26 September, Minimising noise and vibration on Crossrail with innovative heavyweight concrete, to find out more about the design challenges and solutions for installing high-density FTS at Crossrail C610.
+Watch our webinar, Minimising noise and vibration on Crossrail with innovative heavyweight concrete, to find out more about the design challenges and solutions for installing high-density FTS at Crossrail C610.